The role of the User Experience (UX) researcher is growing in demand as more organizations recognize UX research's massive impact on business.

 To acquire relevant customer data, UX researchers use multiple methods.

-Interviews: Speaking one-on-one with consumers helps UX researchers drill down and discover exactly where experiences don’t measure up.
+- Interviews: Speaking one-on-one with consumers helps UX researchers drill down and discover precisely where experiences don’t measure up.
 These interviews typically combine pre-formatted questions and freeform interactions to get customers thinking about potential UX issues but also give them the freedom to describe their personal experiences.

-Usability tests: Once preliminary research is complete, UX designers often create product or service prototypes based on customer feedback.
-UX researchers can then carry out usability tests with these initial experience iterations to see how users respond and discover potential prototype shortfalls.
+- Usability tests: Once preliminary research is complete, UX designers often create product or service prototypes based on customer feedback.
+UX researchers can then conduct usability tests with these initial experience iterations to see how users respond and discover potential prototype shortfalls.

-Once data has been collected and analyzed, UX researchers develop customer experience theories that highlight key findings and suggest design best practices to maximize user satisfaction.
-These theories are then used by UX designers to create optimized UX components.
+Once data has been collected and analyzed, UX researchers develop customer experience theories highlighting key findings and suggesting design best practices to maximize user satisfaction.
+UX designers then use these theories to create optimized UX components.
 For example, Gartner reports that 74% of respondents consider creating a seamless customer journey “very important.”
 UX research plays a critical role in making this seamlessness possible.

 UX Researcher vs. UX Designer